eslint/js/packages/eslint-scope/README.md

   - Returns: An array of scopes or `undefined` if none are found.

 - **`release(node, inner)`**
-  Releases the current scope and returns the upper scope.
+  Returns the upper scope for a given node.
   - `node` - The AST node to release.
   - `inner` - Optional boolean.
 When `true`, returns the innermost upper scope, otherwise returns the outermost upper scope.
 Default is `false`.
   - Returns: The upper scope or `null` if no upper scope exists.